elixir-lang/elixir/README.md

       10
     end

-Finally, case/match expressions can be inlined, providing a more compact syntax:
+Finally, case/match expressions can be inlined and grouped, providing a more compact syntax:

     case {4,5,6}
-    match {3,2,x} then x * 2
-    match {1,2,x} then x * 2
+    match {3,2,x}, {1,2,x} then x * 2
     else 10
     end